The SuperActivator Mechanism: Transformers Concentrate Reliable Concept Signals in the Tail: Sparse Autoencoders

+After filtering, we evaluated the retained SAE units as potential unsupervised concept detectors.
+We apply the same \super{} paradigm for detection, treating [CLS] and token-alignment with the retained SAE units as concept activation scores.
 Table~\ref{tab:sae-detection-results} shows the $F_1$ concept detection performance for the best-perfoming SAE units for each ground truth concept.
 Our \supers{} method performs quite well across all datasets.
 However, we note in Figure \ref{fig:detection-sparsity-sae} that our method achieved peak performance by just using a much larger subset of the most activated tokens (larger $\delta$).
 We suspect this is due to the sparsity constraint in SAE training objectives.
 By penalizing high activations, SAEs eliminate weak and noisy responses and shrink the scale of the surviving ones.
 With less contrast between the strongest and moderate responses, concept evidence becomes spread across more activated tokens and less concentrated in the tail.